r4ds/bookclub-islp/README.md

 Welcome to the DSLC Introduction to Statistical Learning Using Python Book Club!

-We are working together to read [_Introduction to Statistical Learning Using Python_](https://www.statlearning.com) by Gareth James, Daniela Witten, Trevor Hastie, Rob Tibshirani, and Jonathan Taylor (Springer Science+Business Media, LLC, part of Springer Nature, copyright 2023, 978-3-031-38747-0).
+We are working together to read [_An Introduction to Statistical Learning with Applications in Python_](https://www.statlearning.com) by Gareth James, Daniela Witten, Trevor Hastie, Rob Tibshirani, and Jonathan Taylor (Springer Science+Business Media, LLC, part of Springer Nature, copyright 2023, 978-3-031-38747-0).
 Join the [#book_club-islp](https://dslcio.slack.com/archives/C05K1HJEXFA) channel on the [DSLC Slack](https://dslc.io/join) to participate.
 As we read, we are producing [notes about the book](https://r4ds.github.io/bookclub-islp/).